jeswingeorge/Automating-the-Wikipedia-Web-Crawl/report.md

     return(first_link)
 ```

-The A.J.W.
-McNeilly article was pretty simple by Wikipedia standards.
+The [A.J.W.
+McNeilly wikipedia article](https://en.wikipedia.org/wiki/A.J.W._McNeilly) was pretty simple by Wikipedia standards.
 Articles with infoboxes, pronunciation guides, and inconveniently placed footnotes introduce new problems for us to solve.